ncoghlan/pulpdist/doc/plugins.rst

 At the upstream site, rsync is run in batch mode to generate delta files to update from the previous version of the tree to the latest snapshot.

-This delta files are then published for retrieval by the downstream servers.
+These delta files are then published for retrieval by the downstream servers.

 The downstream servers first check if a delta file is available that is applicable to the most recent version of the tree they have completed